|

 LD.
 1700.
 An excellent

-apple tree.
 Sweet, juicy and highly aromatic.
-Possibly the finest
+Possibly the finest tasting

-tasting dessert apple.
-Use December till March.
+dessert apple.
+Use Nov till February.
 Easy to grow.
 Image - 'Ashmeads Kernel' on 4th October.
+AGM.

 |